Please check back in October, 2020 for an updated content section.

 University representatives spend a day with YYAS students and present on the liberal arts curriculum, financial aid, and their individual institutions.
 The university representatives then facilitate a case studies activity, in which participants form mock admissions committees and review two real university applications from Yale College.

-At the end of the program, each participant is paired up with a mentor, based on school context or academic interest, who will serve as one of the many resources available to YYAS alumni throughout the university admissions process.
+At the end of the program, each participant is paired with a mentor, based on school context or academic interest, who will serve as one of the many resources available to YYAS alumni throughout the university admissions process.
 YYAS volunteer mentors are current or recently graduated university students who provide the necessary post-program support that will make YYAS participants stronger university applicants.
 Mentors are on-hand to help YYAS students in several areas such as identifying extracurricular activities, selecting universities, writing essays, and test preparation strategies.